wp-plugins/genoo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 1.9.8 =
+* CTA shortcode can be now placed in a different nested shortcode.

 = 1.9.5 =
 * Ability to place CTA’s in main page content using WYSIWYG editor.